PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

     </div>

     Using the `--provision-infra` flag will automatically set up your default AWS account to be ready to execute flows via ECS tasks.
-    This command will create a new IAM user, IAM policy, ECS cluster that uses AWS Fargate, and VPC in your AWS account.
+    In your AWS account, this command will create a new IAM user, IAM policy, ECS cluster that uses AWS Fargate, and VPC, if they don't already exist.

     Here's example output from running the command: